 But, I won’t do that because I received low competition keywords.
-I just want to know keywords that drive more traffic to the competitor website.
+I just want to know keywords that drive more traffic to the competitor’s website.
 Now I have done it.

-Yes, there are tons of other keywords research tools available for blogging.
-However, for competitors keywords research, I stick with SEMrush.
+Yes, there are tons of other keyword research tools available for blogging.
+However, for competitor keywords research, I stick with Semrush.

 Keywords research is just only ONE method of finding normal competition keywords.

 Another way is…